-• The member of staff will be provided with details of the conduct giving rise to the disciplinary action and any allegations will be put to them in full.
+The member of staff will be provided with details of the conduct giving rise to the disciplinary action and any allegations will be put to them in full.
 This allows them to answer those allegations and gives them an opportunity to fully state their case.

-Following the disciplinary meeting, the Out of School Club may need to undertake further investigations
+Following the disciplinary meeting, the Pre-school may need to undertake further investigations